June 29, 2023

 Data transformation involves converting data from one format into another for further processing, analysis, or integration.
 The data transformation process is an integral component of data management and data integration.
 Likewise, companies can improve their data-driven decision-making by streamlining their data management and integration processes through data transformation.

 However, as more and more companies adopt cloud-based data storage (IDC reports that today 67% of enterprise infrastructure is cloud-based), the data transformation process must follow suit.
-Consequently, many companies are searching for alternative data integration processes and data transformation tools that help improve the data quality, readability, and organization company-wide.
+Consequently, many companies are searching for public web data integration processes and data transformation tools that help improve the data quality, readability, and organization company-wide.

-This article will explore the data transformation process, how it contributes to the broader processes of data integration, as well as new data transformation technologies.
+In this article, I will explore the data transformation process, how it contributes to the broader processes of data integration, as well as new data transformation technologies.

 Benefits of data transformation